arppa99100/LEANR/README.md

 # LEANR
-Implements the method described in [Gwinner et al., Network-based analysis of omics data: The LEAN method, MS under review by Bioinformatics].
+Implements the method described in [Gwinner et al., Network-based analysis of omics data: The LEAN method, Bioinformatics 2016].
 Given a protein interaction network and a list of p-values describing a measure of interest (as e.g. differential gene expression) this method  computes an enrichment p-value for the protein neighborhood of each gene and compares it to a background distribution of randomly drawn p-values.